Lucille Norman

-Lucille Norman (born Lucille Pharaby Boileau, June 15, 1921 – April 1, 1998) was an American mezzo-soprano, radio personality, and stage and film actress active in the 1940s and 1950s.
+Lucille Norman (born Lucille Pharaby Boileau; June 15, 1921 – April 1, 1998) was an American mezzo-soprano, radio personality, and stage and film actress active in the 1940s and 1950s.

 Early life

-Norman was born Lucille Pharaby Boileau in Lincoln, Nebraska, into a performing family.
-Her father was her first vocal teacher.
-During high school she performed frequent singing roles at her school and on local radio.
-At the age of 14 she did a summer stint singing with the Colorado Symphony Orchestra.
-Her musical experiences earned her a two-year scholarship to the Cincinnati Conservatory of Music.
-She appeared on the Metropolitan Opera Auditions of the Air on December 7, 1941 singing an aria from Orfeo ed Euridice by Gluck.
+When Noirman was 15 years old, she won a contest at resulted in her becoming a singer on radio station KLZ in Denver, Colorado.
+That was her first job, and that same summer she sang with the Colorado symphony.
+She appeared on the Metropolitan Opera Auditions of the Air on December 7, 1941, singing an aria from Orfeo ed Euridice by Gluck.

 MGM films

 Norman's first film roles were in 1942.
 First, an uncredited part in the film Personalities, which was a vehicle that MGM used to showcase their new stars.
 Then she and Gene Kelly both made their official screen debuts singing and dancing with Judy Garland in the MGM film For Me and My Gal.

 Fate intervened in interrupting her Hollywood film career, and she next performed on the Broadway stage.
 Fred F. Finklehoffe, the film's co-writer, was so impressed with Norman's abilities that he offered her the leading role in his new vaudeville-type show called Show Time, already a hit in Los Angeles.
-Norman replaced Kitty Carlisle in New York and found herself a featured artist performing songs and comedy with Jack Haley and George Jessel (342 performances Sept 16, 1942 through April 3, 1943).
+Norman replaced Kitty Carlisle in New York and found herself a featured artist performing songs and comedy with Jack Haley and George Jessel (342 performances Sept 16, 1942, through April 3, 1943).

 The war years

 Norman spent much of the war years as a radio singer.
-In August 1944, courtesy of MGM, Norman entertained the troops, starring in a production of Roberta at Camp Roberts, California a production where she met her future husband, Bruce Kellogg.
+In August 1944, courtesy of MGM, Norman entertained the troops, starring in a production of Roberta at Camp Roberts, California, a production where she met her future husband, Bruce Kellogg.
 Although he had acted in about 15 films, his full-time occupation was operating his 15,000-acre ranch near Cody, Wyoming.
-They were married in 1945, and he also became her agent and business manager.
+They were married in Las Vegas on February 6, 1945, and he also became her agent and business manager.
 She and Kellogg had one child together, a daughter, Pamela, and remained married until his death.
 Her husband's efforts played a critical role in getting her accepted in radio, because she was initially regarded as an opera singer.

 During WWII, the Kelloggs sent word to all of the government hospitals that they would give work on their Wyoming ranch to wounded warriors that needed the "rehabilitation that can be found in healthy, out-of-doors employment.
 Dozens of veterans took advantage of the offer and profited by it."
 The Kelloggs also extended the same offer to veterans of the Korean War.
-After the war, Lucille Norman next appeared in film as a specialty singer in the 1946 film short, "Musical Masterpieces."
+After the war, Lucille Norman next appeared in film as a specialty singer in the 1946 film short, Musical Masterpieces.